zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/charting-with-view-entities.md

 GROUP BY c.CategoryId, c.CategoryName, CAST(DATEPART(YEAR, o.OrderDate) as INTEGER)
 ```

+{{% alert color="info" %}}

-View entities allow you to calculate and aggregate the total sales in a single line, You can also take the year by using `DateTime`.
+View entities allow you to calculate and aggregate the total sales in a single line.
+You can also take the year by using `DateTime`.
+{{% /alert %}}

 ### Create the Chart

 Use the new view entity to create a chart.

-1. Create a new page (or use any existing page) and from the Toolbox, add a Column chart to the page.
+1. Create a new page (or open any existing page).
+2. Navigate to the Toolbox and add a Column chart to the page.
-2. Double-click the chart and in the Data Source field, click **New**.
+3. Double-click the chart and in the Data Source field, click **New**.

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/charting-with-view-entities/edit-column-chart.png" >}}

-3. Edit the chart by filling out the following:
+4. Configure the chart by filling out the following:

 * Data set - **Multiple series**
 * Data source - **YearlySalesByCategoryVE**
-* Group by - **YearlySalesByCategoryVE**
+* Group by - **CategoryId**
-* X axis - **Order Year**
+* X axis attribute - **Order Year**
-* Y axis - **TotalSales**
+* Y axis attribute - **TotalSales**

-4. Click **OK** to save.
-The outcome should look like this:
+ The chart should be configured as seen below:

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/charting-with-view-entities/chart-final.png" >}}

+5. Click **OK** to save.

-1. Run your app locally and you should see the chart populated with your data.
+6. Run your app locally and you should see the chart populated with your data.